 Hulu may collect the following information from or about you, including personal information, from the following sources:

-Information You Provide To Us.
+Information You Provide to Us.
 We collect information you provide to us.
 For instance, when you register to use the Hulu Ad Manager Service through your advertiser account, we may collect identifiers and personal information including your name, business name, business email address, business phone number, credit card or other payment method information, business address, ZIP code, and other information.
 We collect details about the business that you represent, including EIN, business registration details, and other information.
-In addition, Hulu may collect information you provide to us when you upload content (including ad content or to verify your business) to Hulu Ad Manager Services, respond to surveys, set your preferences, contact Hulu through customer service or by other means, or participate in promotions that Hulu may offer from time to time.
-Hulu also allows multiple profiles to be set up under one account, so we may collect information you provide when you make changes to your account profile or update your Hulu Ad Manager preferences.
+In addition, Hulu may collect information you provide to us when you upload content (including ad content or to verify your business) to Hulu Ad Manager Services, respond to surveys, contact Hulu through customer service or communicate with us by other means, or participate in promotions or events.
+We may also collect information you provide when you make changes to your account profile or update your Hulu Ad Manager preferences.

-Usage and Log Data.
-We collect information when you use the Hulu Ad Manager Services, we may collect information from and about the browser or device you’re using and information about your internet or other electronic network activity, including through analytics tools and the technologies described below (“Data Collected Through Cookies and Similar Technologies”).
-This information may include your IP address, device, browser and software characteristics (such as type and operating system), location (which may include precise location data), activity on the Hulu Services including information about the videos you view on Hulu (e.g., show titles and episode names), page views, ad data, referral URLs, network state, device identifiers or other unique identifiers such as advertising identifiers (e.g., “ad-ID” or “IDFA”) and identifiers associated with browser cookies (see our description of “Cookies and Local Storage” below), and carrier information.
+Usage, Technical and Log Data.
+When you use the Hulu Ad Manager Services, we may collect information from and about the browser or device you’re using and information about your internet or other electronic network activity, including through analytics tools and the technologies described below (“Data Collected Through Cookies and Similar Technologies”).
+This information may include your IP address, device type, browser and software characteristics (such as type and operating system), geolocation data (which may include precise location data), referral URLs, network state, device identifiers or other unique identifiers such as advertising identifiers (e.g., “ad-ID” or “IDFA”) and identifiers associated with browser cookies (see our description of “Cookies and Local Storage” below), and carrier information.
 We also collect information about your activity on the Hulu Ad Manager Services including information about the campaigns you create, the materials and resources with which you engage (e.g., knowledge articles and webinars), and your targeted audience.

 Data Collected Through Cookies and Similar Technologies.
 Like many online services, we use various technologies to collect usage data and store preferences.
 These technologies are discussed below.

-- Web Beacons or Pixels.
+- Web Beacons, Pixels and mobile SDKs.
 In addition to cookies, we may use other technologies such as web beacons or pixel tags, which can be embedded in web pages, videos, or emails, to collect certain types of information from your browser or device, check whether you have viewed a particular web page, ad, or email message, and determine, among other things, the time and date on which you viewed or used the Hulu Ad Manager Services, the IP address of your computer, and the URL of the web page from which the Hulu Ad Manager Services were viewed.
 We may also use or work with third parties including our business partners and service providers who use mobile Software Development Kits (“SDKs”) to collect information, such as advertising identifiers (e.g., “ad-ID” or “IDFA”) and information related to how mobile devices interact with the Hulu Ad Manager Services.

-The use of these various technologies in connection with advertising on the Hulu Services is explained further below.
-To learn about opting out of interest-based or online behavioral advertising, please see the information we have provided in Section 7 (“Your Choices, Including Opt-Out Options”).
+The use of these various technologies in connection with advertising on the Hulu Ad Manager Services is explained further below.
+To learn about opting out of interest-based or online behavioral advertising, please see the information we have provided in Section 6 (“Your Controls and Choices, Including Opt-Out Options”).

-Third-Party Data.
+Information from Partners and Other Sources.
 We may collect information about you from other sources, including service providers (e.g., data licensors, research and analytics companies, and payment processors), public databases, our marketing partners, and advertisers.
-This may include information (whether identified, de-identified or anonymous, and whether collected online or offline) about your interests, demographic data, purchasing behavior, and your activities online (such as websites visited and advertisements viewed).
+This may include information (whether identifiable, de-identified or anonymous, and whether collected online or offline) about your interests, demographic data, purchasing behavior, and your activities online (such as websites visited and advertisements viewed).

 Use in General.
-We use the information we collect from or about you in order to help deliver a first-class user experience.
-Our use of this information may include the following:
+We use the information we collect from or about you in order to help deliver a first-class user experience, including for the following purposes:

-- customizing the Hulu Ad Manager Services and evaluating how well the Content and advertising perform;
+- customizing the Hulu Ad Manager Services and evaluating how well the Hulu Ad Manager Services perform;

 - customizing recommendations;